cs675-spring20-projs/lab1/README.md

 purpose of calculating late days, and we will only grade that version of the code.
 (We'll also know if you backdate the tag, don't do that.)

-You will need to share your private repository with our me (the instructor) (my GitLab ID is the same as my mason email ID: `yuecheng`).
+You will need to share your private repository with me (the instructor) (my GitLab ID is the same as my mason email ID: `yuecheng`).

 2. **Schedule a meeting and discuss**